amankapoor/wordpress-css-optimization/README.md

 });
 ```

 The Service Worker Optimization plugin ([PWA Optimization](https://github.com/o10n-x/wordpress-pwa-optimization)) provides an option to preload pages for offline availability and an option to start preloading a page on mouse down.
-Service Worker Push enables to automatically load all essential assets of a page on the basis of page URLs which makes it easy to make a full website available offline, or to provide an instant navigation experience for pages with many unique assets per page.
+Service Worker Push enables to automatically load all essential assets of a page on the basis of page URLs which makes it easy to make a full website available offline, or to provide an instant navigation experience for websites with many unique assets per page.

 With the mouse-down preload option + Service Worker Push for CSS, the stylesheets of a page would start loading in the background as soon as a user touches a link.